 Trustees have overall responsibility for safeguarding in the organisation.
-The Trustees delegate the day-to-day operations of the charity to the Senior Management Team and have an obligation to satisfy themselves that these operations are being managed appropriately.
+The Trustees delegate the day-to-day operations of the charity to the Senior Leadership Team (SLT) and have an obligation to satisfy themselves that these operations are being managed appropriately.

-The Senior Management Team
+The Senior Leadership Team

-It is the responsibility of the Senior Management Team (SMT) to satisfy itself that appropriate safeguarding policies and procedures are in place, that they have been communicated to all staff (including volunteers and agency staff) and that the policies and procedures are actually working to protect adults at risk.
+It is the responsibility of SLT to satisfy itself that appropriate safeguarding policies and procedures are in place, that they have been communicated to all staff (including volunteers and agency staff) and that the policies and procedures are actually working to protect adults at risk.